School - Salford Business School

 During this period, you will also undertake independent study in your own time with online support through the University’s virtual learning environment, Blackboard.

-For the final third of your studies, you will work on your Business Innovation Project, working with your own or another organisation.
+For the final third of your studies, you will work on your Industry Collaboration Project, working with your own or another organisation.